HL7/bulk-data/input/pagecontent/publish.md

 #### Response - Success

+The Data Provider SHALL return a successful file response with:

-- HTTP status of `200 OK`
+- HTTP status `200 OK`
-- `Content-Type` header that matches the file format being delivered.
-For files in NDJSON format, SHALL be `application/fhir+ndjson`
+- `Content-Type` header that matches the file format being delivered
 - Body of FHIR resources in newline delimited json - [NDJSON](https://github.com/ndjson/ndjson-spec) or other requested format

+For files in NDJSON format, the `Content-Type` header SHALL be `application/fhir+ndjson`.

 #### Response - Error

-- HTTP Status Code of `4XX` or `5XX`
+The Data Provider SHALL return an error response with HTTP status `4XX` or `5XX`.

 ### Bulk Data Output File Organization